Walmann/Best-Word-For-Wordle/README.md

 > Notice how the second D did not count

 3. Sort this list by Score, and Voila!
 You have the `Result.csv` file as provided!

+### **GuessTheWord.py**

+This script goes through these instructions in a loop:

+1. Find the word that fits the current attributes.
+An example of this would be; Has to contain a "H" in index 1 (Green Letters), and the letters "E" and "L" somewhere (Yellow letters).
+    - On first run, this is the first entry in `Result.txt`.
+2. After you enter that word into Wordle, it will ask which letters became green, and which became yellow, and add them to separate lists.
+The rest of the letters in the current word, get automatically added to it's own list.
+3. Updates the green and yellow lists, to make sure that there are no yellow entries in the green list.
+4. For every word it guesses, it will add these to another list, so that we don't get repeated guesses.
+5. And repeat the loop.

 # Which word list too choose?